-5. Other administering Authority Requirements
+5.0 Other Administering Authority Requirements.

 - 5.1 Individuals to whom this policy applies may also be required to adhere to other requirements in relation to conflicts of interest.
-This includes: - Pension Fund Panel and Pension Board members who are required to adhere to the LBH Members' Code of Conduct - employees who are required to adhere to the LBH Employees' Code of Conduct - advisers who are expected to have their own policies or protocols.
+This includes: - Pension Fund Panel and Pension Board members who are required to adhere to the LBH Members' Code of Conduct.

-Further information is provided in Appendix 2.
+- Employees who are required to adhere to the LBH Employees' Code of Conduct. - Advisers who are expected to have their own policies or protocols. - 5.2 Further information is provided in Appendix 2.

-6. What is a Conflict or potential Conflict and how will it be managed?
+6.0 What is a Conflict or potential Conflict and how will it be managed?

-6.1 The Public Service Pensions Act 2013 defines a conflict of interest as a financial or other interest which is likely to prejudice a person's exercise of functions.

-Therefore, a conflict of interest may arise when an individual:

-- has a responsibility or duty in relation to the management of, or provision of advice to, the LGPS fund administered by LBH, and - at the same time, has: - · a separate personal interest (financial or otherwise) or - · another responsibility in relation to that matter, giving rise to a possible conflict with their first responsibility.
-An interest could also arise due to a family member or close colleague having a specific responsibility or interest in a matter.

-Some examples of potential conflicts are included in Appendix 3.

-- 6.2 LBH encourages a culture of openness and transparency and encourages individuals to be vigilant; have a clear understanding of their role and the circumstances in which they may have a conflict of interest, and of how potential conflicts should be managed. - 6.3 LBH will evaluate the nature of any dual interests or responsibilities that are highlighted and assess the impact on Pension Fund operations and good governance were an actual conflict of interest to materialise.

-Ways in which conflicts of interest may be managed include:

-- the individual concerned abstaining from discussion, decision-making or providing advice relating to the relevant issue - the individual being excluded from the meeting(s) and any related correspondence or material in connection with the relevant issue - a working group or sub-committee being established, excluding the individual concerned, to consider the matter outside of the formal meeting (where the terms of reference permit this to happen)

-Provided that the Administering Authority (having taken any professional advice deemed to be required) is satisfied that the method of management is satisfactory, LBH shall endeavour to avoid the need for an individual to resign due to a conflict of interest.
+- 6.1 The Public Service Pensions Act 2013 defines a conflict of interest as a financial or other interest which is likely to prejudice a person's exercise of functions. - 6.2 Therefore, a conflict of interest may arise when an individual: - Has a responsibility or duty in relation to the management of, or provision of advice to, the LGPS fund administered by LBH, and at the same time, has: - A separate personal interest (financial or otherwise). - Another responsibility in relation to that matter, giving rise to a possible conflict with their first responsibility.
+An interest could also arise due to a family member or close colleague having a specific responsibility or interest in a matter. - 6.3 Some examples of potential conflicts of interest are included in Appendix 3. - 6.4 LBH encourages a culture of openness and transparency and encourages individuals to be vigilant; have a clear understanding of their role and the circumstances in which they may have a conflict of interest, and of how potential conflicts should be managed. - 6.5 LBH will evaluate the nature of any dual interests or responsibilities that are highlighted and assess the impact on Pension Fund operations and good governance were an actual conflict of interest to materialise. - 6.6 Ways in which conflicts of interest may be managed include. - The individual concerned abstaining from discussion, decision-making or providing advice relating to the relevant issue. - The individual being excluded from the meeting(s) and any related correspondence or material in connection with the relevant issue. - A working group or sub-committee being established, excluding the individual concerned, to consider the matter outside of the formal meeting (where the terms of reference permit this to happen). - 6.7 Provided that the Administering Authority (having taken any professional advice deemed to be required) is satisfied that the method of management is satisfactory, LBH shall endeavour to avoid the need for an individual to resign due to a conflict of interest.
 However, where the conflict is considered to be so fundamental it cannot be effectively managed, or where a Pension Board member has an actual conflict of interest as defined in the Public Service Pensions Act 2013, the individual will be required to resign from their role.

-7. Responsibility
+7.0 Responsibility

 7.1 The Administering Authority for the HPF must be satisfied that conflicts of interest are appropriately managed.
-For this purpose, the Strategic Director of Finance & Corporate Services is the designated individual for ensuring the procedure outlined below is adhered to.
+For this purpose, the Section 151 Officer is the designated individual for ensuring the procedure outlined below is adhered to.

-However, it is the responsibility of each individual covered by this Policy to identify any potential instances where their personal, financial, business or other interests might come into conflict with their pension fund duties.
+7.2 However, it is the responsibility of each individual covered by this Policy to identify any potential instances where their personal, financial, business, or other interests might come into conflict with their pension fund duties.

-8. Operational procedures
+8.0 Operational procedures